Distributed execution

 can_share_resources: false

-If an implementation is marked as such, the MUSCLE Manager will give it a set of cores of its own, so that it can compute whenever it wants.
+If a program is marked as such, the MUSCLE Manager will give it a set of cores of its own, so that it can compute whenever it wants.

 Loading modules